-Similar to the Data Protection Act, there are 6 data protection principles which govern how an individual's data can be used.
+Similar to the Data Protection Act which GDPR supersedes, there are 6 data protection principles which govern how an individual's data can be used.
 Personal data must be:

-- Used fairly, lawfully and transparently. - Collected for specified purposes, and then used in a way that is compatible with those purposes. - Used in a way that is adequate, relevant, and limited to what is necessary for the specified purposes.
+- Used fairly, lawfully and transparently. - · Collected for specified purposes, and then used in a way that is compatible with those purposes. - · Used in a way that is adequate, relevant and the use limited to what is necessary for the specified purposes.